Gavin Sheets Player Props: White Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.66 team ERA that ranks fourth across all MLB pitching staffs.
+- The Yankees' 3.65 team ERA ranks fifth across all MLB pitching staffs.

-- The Yankees rank 14th in baseball in home runs surrendered (66 total, 1.1 per game).
+- Yankees pitchers combine to surrender 68 total home runs at a clip of 1.1 per game (to rank 17th in baseball).

-- Schmidt makes the start for the Yankees, his 13th of the season.
-He is 2-5 with a 5.01 ERA and 65 strikeouts in 55 2/3 innings pitched.
+- Vasquez will start for the Yankees, his first of the season.

-- In his last time out on Thursday, the right-hander tossed 5 2/3 scoreless innings against the Seattle Mariners while surrendering three hits.

-- In 12 games this season, the 27-year-old has amassed a 5.01 ERA and 10.5 strikeouts per nine innings, while allowing a batting average of .288 to opposing batters.
+- It's the season debut and his first appearance in more than a year for the 24-year-old right-hander.

 © 2023 Data Skrive.
 All rights reserved.